 All of these details are part of the answer, but I think the campers and staff members alike will mostly remember their camp days this summer by how they felt while here.
 It’s not what we did each day, but how we felt while doing it that has made this summer special.

 It simply felt really good to be this active outside each day.
-It was a relief to find all these caring people who immediately accepted and encouraged our true selves.
+It was a relief to find all these great girls who immediately accepted and encouraged our true selves.
 We felt more confident and competent with each daily moment of success.
 We felt truly connected to the people around us.
 We felt happy exploring the creative, sporty and silly sides of our personality.
 We experienced moments of pristine beauty and wonder in this lovely natural environment.
 We reveled in the constant current of friendship that buoyed everything at camp.
 Away from the habits of home, absent the pressures of school, given meaningful freedom, our camp days were inherently satisfying, rich with opportunities for new experience.

 Our camp life this summer was amazing for all these reasons.
 So as we say farewell to camp for now, we’re sad to leave our friends and the good feelings that energized our days.
 We’re sad that the special way we feel at camp has to end until we can return next year.